 In the 1983 Mattel Dealer Catalog, Teela appears in her final form, except she retains the green eyes on her snake headdress.
 This detail appears in earlier prototypes as well.
 I’m unaware of any production models with this detail, but this does look like a factory example rather than one painted by hand.
 Perhaps this is like the Battle Cat with the striped tail – an early test model that never went into full production.

 Update: collector John Oswald has acquired one of these factory sample Teela figures with the green snake eyes.
 He was kind enough to share these photos of her, as well as additional photos from the 1983 Mattel catalog showing this particular variant:

-The final toy features the ball-in-socket leg articulation used in the male figures.
+The final toy (initially produced in Taiwan) features the ball-in-socket leg articulation used in the male figures.
 She loses the white detail on her boots and the green detail on her snake armor.
 The sculpt is noticeably softer than the earliest prototypes.

 Notice that the right boot has a larger heel than the left boot.
 This allows her to stand on the ball of her right foot (as the first prototype depicts) with some measure of stability.